open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 ## Create an Ansible inventory file

-Next, set up your hosts and assoicated IPs and create an inventory file.
+Next, gather the IP addresses and URLs associated with your Linux hosts and create an inventory file.

-This example uses eight Linux hosts: two Ubuntu hosts, two CentOS hosts, two Fedora hosts, and two Debian hosts.

 1. Create an Ansible inventory file.

-   The Ansible inventory, which resides in a file named `inventory`, looks similar to this:
+   The Ansible inventory, which resides in a file named `inventory`, looks similar to this

    ```ini
    10.0.0.1    # hostname = ubuntu-01